-Leaving the scene of an accident in the state of Virginia can result in very severe penalties , including fines, a permanent criminal record and even jail time.
-Depending on the unique elements of the situation, this could result in anything from a Class 4 misdemeanor to Class 5 felony.
-The actual charge and penalty will be dependent in part on the driver’s history, the facts surrounding the case and the legal defense used in court.
+Leaving the scene of an accident in the state of Virginia can result in very severe penalties, including fines, a permanent criminal record, and even jail time.
+Depending on the unique elements of the situation, this could result in anything from a Class 4 misdemeanor to a Class 5 felony.
+The actual charge and penalty will be dependent in part on the driver’s history, the facts surrounding the case, and the legal defense used in court.

 Virginia Legal Requirements

-In Virginia, drivers involved in any accident that results in property damage, injuries or even death must remain at the scene of that accident.
-While there, the nearest law enforcement office should be contacted and anyone injured should be given what’s considered reasonable help by others involved.
+In Virginia, drivers involved in an accident that results in property damage, injuries, or even death must remain at the scene of that accident.
+While there, the nearest law enforcement officials should be contacted and anyone injured should be given what’s considered reasonable help by others involved.
 Below is important information on what to do following an accident in Virginia: